2019: A 21-day safari through Zimbabwe, Botswana & Namibia

 DAYS 16-17: SWAKOPMUND

-Two free days to relax in Swakopmund, a very popular holiday destination with Namibians and international tourists.
+Up early and head for Swakopmund, further south on the Atlantic Ocean.
+With its old world charm and relaxed atmosphere, it’s our base for 2 nights.
+The distinct German colonial character of the town has been well preserved, with the predominant language being German and shops selling traditional cakes and pastries.
 The stop here has proven popular with our safari members.
 Options include scenic flights over the Dunes, quad biking, fishing or our recommended option, the Dolphin & Seal Champagne cruise which offers a unique insight into the local ocean ecology.
 The shopping is fabulous.
-We also enjoy a beach BBQ and a dinner at the
+We also enjoy a beach BBQ and a dinner at a local Swakopmund restaurant.
+Accommodation for the two nights is at Alte Brucke Lodge, located within easy walking distance of ‘downtown’ Swakopmund.

 DAYS 18-19: SESRIEM